wp-plugins/firmasite-theme-enhancer/readme.txt

 = 1.2 =
 * Added widget visibility from jetpack
 * Added cdn support for FirmaSite theme
-* Changed custom icons tollbar from 2 to 1
+* Changed custom icons toolbar from 2 to 1.
+Now it shows in main toolbar

 = 1.1 =
 * Upgraded to Bootstrap 3.0